joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 import os
-from shutil import move, disk_usage, rmtree from threading import Thread from functools import partial   # For parsing in functions with multiple arguments to widgets/threads from subprocess import Popen, PIPE
+from shutil import move, disk_usage, rmtree from threading import Thread from functools import partial   # For passing in functions with multiple arguments to widgets/threads from subprocess import Popen, PIPE from time import sleep

 from kivy.uix.scrollview import ScrollView from kivy.uix.gridlayout import GridLayout